Sperm donation stories – why become a donor? Quotes, experiences, motivations & more

-If you’re trying to conceive (TTC) with male factor infertility in the mix and are considering whether to use a sperm donor for treatment, or perhaps you have already chosen a sperm donor to help build your family, it’s likely you’ll have questions.
-A lot of questions.
+If you’re trying to conceive (TTC) with male factor infertility involved, the idea of whether to use a sperm donor may have come up.
+Or, perhaps you’ve already chosen one to help build your family.
+Either way, it’s natural to have many, many questions.

 3 sperm donation stories

-Like Eloise, no matter where you are in the process, you might be curious to know:
+No matter where you are in the journey, you might be curious about:

-• What are their thoughts when helping a woman or a couple to have a baby?
+• What goes through their minds when helping a woman or a couple have a baby?

-To answer these questions, we turned to trusted sperm and egg bank, Cryos International who interviewed three of their donors to give us more insight.
+To answer these questions, we turned to the trusted sperm and egg bank, Cryos International, who interviewed three of their donors to give us more insight.

 Read on to hear their stories.